RedisLabs/redislabs-docs/content/rs/administering/database-operations/memory-limit.md

 some updates might fail as they could cause the total database size to exceed the memory limit.
 For example, enabling replication doubles the existing database size, which may then exceed the memory limit.
-In these cases, you must update the memory limit before you can make the desired change.
+In these cases, you must update the memory limit before you can make the change.